bitwarden/help/_articles/hosting/install-on-premise.md

 By default, Bitwarden will be served through ports 80 (`http`) and 443 (`https`) on the host machine.
 Open these ports so that Bitwarden can be accessed from within and/or outside of the network.
 You may opt to choose different ports during installation.

+{% callout success %}
+**If you're using Windows Firewall**, Docker Desktop for Windows will not automatically add an exception for itself in Windows Firewall.
+Add exceptions for TCP ports 80 and 443 (or chosen alternative ports) to prevent some errors.
+{% endcallout %}

 Bitwarden recommends configuring a domain name with DNS records that point to your host machine (for example, `bitwarden.example.com`), especially if you are serving Bitwarden over the internet.

 ### Install Docker and Docker Compose